WNJU: Notable former on-air staff

-Technical information
+Technical information and subchannels

-Subchannels

-WNJU presents two subchannels on the multiplex shared with WNBC:
+WNJU and WNBC transmit using WNJU's spectrum from an antenna atop One World Trade Center.
+The stations' signals are multiplexed:

 Analog-to-digital conversion

 WNJU discontinued regular programming on its analog signal, over UHF channel 47, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal remained on its pre-transition UHF channel 36.

 On April 13, 2017, it was revealed that the over-the-air spectrum of sister station WNBC had been sold in the FCC's spectrum reallocation auction, fetching $214 million; WNBC would remain in operation, sharing broadcast spectrum with WNJU.
 The shared broadcast took effect on April 2, 2018.
 WNJU and WNBC later changed channels again to digital channel 35 on August 1, 2019.